cloudera/native-toolchain/docker/README.md

 Running `./buildall.py` in the docker directory produces docker images suitable to build the toolchain packages.
 The images are automatically tagged as `impala-toolchain-${distro}`.
+To build a single docker image, use the --docker_file argument for buildall.py.

 ## A note on SLES